donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 Module designed to reduce size of output HTML to bare minimum while maintaining same functionality for your Orchard website.

-Size for simple pages gets reduced by 10% (gzipped) or 20% (uncompressed) respectively.
+Size for simple pages gets reduced by 10% (g-zipped) or 20% (uncompressed) respectively.
 As page gets more complex with more shapes and content, reduction ratio grows.

 Minification makes full use of Output caching provided by Orchard.OutputCache module to prevent recurring minification for responses that were already recently minified.